Cabatuan, Iloilo: Pamul-ogan Hill

 This shrine is considered to be the cradle of Cabatuan's History.
 At the peak of the hill lies a concrete cross reminiscent of the original cross planted by the Spaniards who first came in the region.
 Every lent, traditional devotees start their journey from the mouth of Barangay Pamulogan to the peak of the hill as penitence.

 Baluarte Shrine

-This picturesque shrine located in Balic Hill, is one of the places in Cabatuan that attract many tourists and pilgrims during lenten season.
-On the peak is a cross, a replica of the one in Pamul-ogan Hill, and on the foot of the hill lies an art-deco chapel.
-The view at the cross offers an astounding view of the whole town.
+Nestled on Balic Hill, this charming shrine is a popular destination in Cabatuan, drawing numerous tourists and pilgrims during the Lenten season.
+At its summit stands a cross that mirrors the one found on Pamul-ogan Hill, while an art-deco chapel graces the base of the hill.
+From the cross, visitors are treated to a breathtaking panorama of the entire town.

 The Tree of Bondage

 The Shrine of the Bondage Tree lies in the Town plaza directly in front of the Municipal Hall of Cabatuan.
 It is believed that the natives were tied in this tree and whipped if they refuse the polo or forced labor during the Spanish Era.
 The tree is an old and artistically skewed Plumeria tree (Plumeria rubra) currently fortified with a concrete base to withstand destruction.